conanfanli/docs/README.md

 - Create App with name `heroku apps:create myapp`
 - Stop web: `heroku ps:scale web=0`
-- Add addon `heroku addons:create heroku-redis --app important-app` or `heroku addons:create heroku-postgresql`
+- Add addon `heroku addons:create heroku-redis --app important-app` or `heroku addons:create heroku-postgresql`.
+This might create duplicate addons

+# Github
+- You can deploy to a branch `gh-pages` and the content will be pushed github pages at `https://username.github.io/project_name`